makrai/notes/dowty82-gramm-rel-in-montague.md

   * 'single argument' principle in (6) and the assumption that
   * relation-changing rules are operations on verbs, not on full sentences
   * All the rest follows as a consequence of these assumptions.
 Thus it is
-    * e.g. Stratal Uniqueness law, the Oblique Law, the Final 1 Law in RG
+    * eg Stratal Uniqueness law, the Oblique Law, the Final 1 Law in RG
     * cannot be rescinded except on pain of causing the whole analysis to collap

 # 6 SYNTACTIC COUNTEREVIDENCE TO THE CATEGORY-CHANGING ANALYSIS 30